Victorian Railways E type carriage: Melbourne to Adelaide (SA)

 Melbourne Express in 1918, with seven E Type carriages visible in the consist.

 The second batch of E cars consisted of twenty-four vehicles; six AVE and BVE cars (numbered 6-10 each), four each Sleeping cars and DVE vans, one EEB and two EES vans, which entered service across October 1907 to March 1908, plus another EEB as part of Victoria's intrastate fleet.
 The SAR built 9 of the cars plus one underframe at Islington Workshops to cover 40% of the construction cost (as agreed between the SAR and VR commissioners), though the body of this tenth car was constructed at Newport.
-Newsrail (1995) does not record the typical consist for these trains, but a 1918 photo of the Melbourne Express in South Australia shows a consist of that appears, based on the window arrangements, to be an AE (8 windows), three sleeping cars (10 windows), then two BE cars (9 windows) and a CE van; though none of the mail vans are visible in the photo.
+Newsrail (1995) does not record the typical consist for these trains, but a 1918 photo of the Melbourne Express in South Australia shows a consist that appears, based on the window arrangements, to be an AE (8 windows), three sleeping cars (10 windows), then two BE cars (9 windows) and a CE van; though none of the mail vans are visible in the photo.
 Another photo, from 1920, shows a similar arrangement of an AE car then sleeping cars, though the rest of the train is obscured.
 Other, later photos generally indicate a consist of about seven carriages.

 The first run of the interstate batch of E carriages was on 17 October 1907, when cars Melbourne, Adelaide and Ballarat were included as part of a Parliamentary special tour from Melbourne to Echuca for the Murray River.
 The cars were regularly scheduled on the Melbourne/Adelaide Express services from 31 October 1907.

 In 1908 the majority of the prior joint-stock V&SAR fleet was divided up between the Victorian and South Australian Railways; this consisted of 12 sitting cars, four guards vans, three post office vans, two mail baggage vans, and four sleeping carriages, and was replaced by the 24 new vehicles almost on a one-for-one basis.
 As noted above, 3EES was taken from joint stock and became the third Victorian Railways post office sorting van, so it still could have been used on the interstate train if either 1EES or 2EES was unavailable.
 This left only two non-E Type joint stock carriages in use, the fifth and sixth Mann Boudoir sleeping carriages which had been introduced to the service in 1899.